apple/swift-openapi-generator/Examples/README.md

 ## Integrations

+- [`SwaggerUIEndpointsServer`](./SwaggerUIEndpointsServer) - a server that vends its OpenAPI document as a raw file and also provides a rendered documentation viewer using swagger-ui.
-- [`PostgresDatabaseServer`](./PostgresDatabaseServer) - a server using Postgres for persistent state
+- [`PostgresDatabaseServer`](./PostgresDatabaseServer) - a server using Postgres for persistent state.

 ## Project and target types